How does surge protection work

 Choose the right surge protector

-Install the surge protector properly
+Properly install the surge protector

 Plug the surge protector directly into a grounded wall outlet, not an extension cord or power strip.
+Make sure all your devices are plugged into the surge protector, not the wall outlet.

 Frequently Asked Questions